spoonapps/docs/doc/quick_start/tryit/tryit.md

 Pushing image helloworld:head to spoonuser/helloworld
 Push complete

+# By default, pushed images will be added to the user account of the logged-in user.
 ```

 Once the `Push complete` message appears in your command prompt, the image is on the [Spoonium Hub](http://spoonium.net/hub), which functions similarly to a remote repository in Git - it allows your work to be accessed from any computer with access to the remote.
-You can view your new image by going to **http://spoonium.net/hub/[username]/helloworld**.
+You can view your new image by going to https://spoonium.net/hub/[*username*]/helloworld.

 Repository pages on Spoonium serve as complete version histories of different images, just like remote repositories in Git, and every Spoonium user has an unlimited number of public repositories.